Does Home Insurance Cover Water Damage?

 Water damage comes in many forms, from a variety of culprits:

-- Surface Water Issues—clogged or overflowing gutters, misdirected downspouts, inadequate exterior grading, faulty irrigation systems, and seepage caused by everyday wear and tear
+- Surface Water Issues—clogged or overflowing gutters, misdirected downspouts, inadequate exterior grading, faulty irrigation systems, and seepage caused by everyday wear and tear.
+If water damages your home from one of these sources, it’s probably not covered by home insurance.

-- Subsurface (Below Ground) Water Issues—saturated soil or rising ground water at the basement level
+- Subsurface (Below Ground) Water Issues—saturated soil or rising ground water at the basement level.
+If water damages your home from one of these sources, it’s probably not covered.

-- Overflow and Discharge Issues—burst pipes; plumbing defects; or sudden, malfunctioning appliances
+- Overflow and Discharge Issues—burst pipes; plumbing defects; or sudden, malfunctioning appliances.
+These types of water damage events are mostly likely covered by your home insurance.

 Unfortunately, only “sudden, accidental” causes of water damage are routinely covered by standard home insurance.
 When heavy rains occur—triggering surface or subsurface water problems—don’t assume insurance will take care of a basement cleanup, damaged possessions, or repairs to correct the problem.